 - preserved lemons

-Dehydrating is one of the oldest forms of preserving food.
-Dehydrating is simply drying a food out until you’ve removed most of the moisture.
+Dehydrating is one of the oldest forms of preserving food and is simply the process of drying a food out until you’ve removed most of the moisture.
 Historically, cultures used the sun to dehydrate food.
 We can still do this, though there are some handy tools available now that quicken the process such as food dehydrators and oven drying.

 What Can You Dehydrate?